Chetna1405/CarPooling_System/Readme.md

 # 🚘 CarPooling System Backend

 ## 📖 Overview
 The **CarPooling System** is designed to make ride-sharing easy and efficient.
-Users can offer rides, search for available ones based on location and time, and manage their carpooling activities—all from a single, user-friendly platform.
+Users can offer rides, search for available ones based on location and time, and manage their carpooling activities—all from a single platform.

 Whether you're a driver looking to fill empty seats or a passenger searching for a ride, this system connects people to help save time, money, and the environment.